Gloucestershire Record Series

 - Volume 35 – The Gloucestershire Court of Sewers, 1583-1642, edited by Rose Hewlett

-The 2021 volume is likely to be an edition of a Tudor listing of ‘men fit to serve’ – a parish-by-parish statement naming those eligible to bear arms in 1523, edited from a manuscript in the Berkeley Castle Muniments.
+The 2021 volume (GRS 36) is to be an edition of a Tudor listing of ‘men fit to serve’ – a parish-by-parish statement naming those eligible to bear arms in 1523, edited from a manuscript in the Berkeley Castle Muniments.

 We’re always interested to hear from people willing to edit a set of records for a future volume.
 You don’t have to be an established author, as we can provide guidance and mentoring as necessary.
 If you can contribute the editorial time and effort, then in principle the Society will be prepared to fund the publication costs.